atisamhaq123/Truck-loading/README.md

 ## Driver Version
 The driver version allows the user to:
  - Login to the application
- - iew all assigned transportation jobs
+ - View all assigned transportation jobs
  - Update the status of the assigned jobs (pending, in progress, completed)
  - View the details of each job, including source and destination locations, selected truck, distance, and fare
+ -
 ## Admin Version
 The admin version allows the user to:
  - Add, edit, or delete trucks available for transportation
+ - Add, edit, or delete details of users  (both driver and customers)
  - View and manage all transportation jobs
  - View the details of each job, including source and destination locations, selected truck, distance, and fare
+ -
 ## Contributing
 If you would like to contribute to the project, please fork the repository, make your changes, and create a pull request.

 ## License
 This project is licensed under the MIT license.
 Please see the LICENSE file for more information.